 What is Qi?

-Given that Qi energy continues to circulate in our bodies, the smooth flow of Qi is essential for health.
+Qi energy continues to circulate in our bodies through invisible channels called meridians.
+Therefore, the smooth flow of this energy is essential for health.
 When its flow is blocked, we are subject to discomfort, and if this continues, we could fall ill.

-However, as Qi is invisible, its actual existence still raises quizzical eyebrows from modern medicine practitioners, and there are many people, especially in the West, who look to its existence with dubious eyes.
+However, as it is invisible, its actual existence still raises quizzical eyebrows from modern medicine practitioners, and there are many people, especially in the West, who look to its existence with dubious eyes.

 According to traditional Eastern medicine, this life force is an essential element for our well-being.
 Qi is akin to the fuel of an automobile that enables the automobile to function.
 Qi is akin to the electric power of a stereo system that enables the system to produce sound.
 It animates us and keeps our bodies warm and healthy.